Left-Coast-RISC-OS-Computer-Club/left-coast-risc-os-computer-club.github.io/index.md

   - [RISC OS website list](riscos_list.html)
 - Contributing content to [Left Coast RISC OS Computer Club](contributing_news_items.html "Contribute content to LCROCC")

-We invite you to journey without as we explore RISC OS on our favorite tiny personal computers, Raspberry PI 2W.
+We invite you a journey.
+Explore RISC OS on our favorite tiny personal computers, Raspberry PI Zero 2W.
+It fits on a keychain!

 You can find our projects on GitHub at  <https://github.com/Left-Coast-RISC-OS-Computer-Club>